-Structured data is absolutely worth the perseverance.
+Structured data is absolutely worth the time and effort.
 Creating detailed schema feeds search engines with more nuanced information about your webpages and enhances the rich snippets, which can make your pages appear more prominently in SERPs.

 Take a look below at the insightful advice and valuable tips given by our guests and community, and let us know what you think in the comments.

-and appropriate schema for the content.
-Events, company, breadcrumbs (they are underused!!)
+- “JSON is my mark up weapon of choice.
+And appropriate schema for the content, Events, company, breadcrumbs (they are underused!!)” — Simon Cox

 Use Google's structured data testing tool, (or some other brand's).
 But beware that a lot of warnings are false positives, like in any one-size SEO tool, and are not a true reflection of how the search engine machine itself handles the microdata.

 Also, keep in the back of your mind that a CMS might throw up false-positive errors and warnings too if specific microdata isn't recognized as standard.
 Double-check how the output is handled with a good tool to make sure you're not panicking over nothing.

 And don't worry: Google won't punish bad form.
 If something is wrong, you might not get a specific effect, but you won't be punished.
 Unless you are obviously overdoing it with schema spam.”

 Learn Schema Markup Essentials

 In the video below, experts Judith Lewis and Andrea Volpini, dive into Schema markup essentials and discuss the most important things you need to know to successfully implement structured data on your website.

 What are the challenges of schema markup?
 What could be changed or simplified?